alex23lemm/AWS-AI-Services-R-Workshop/04_Rekognition_Custom_Labels_and_R/04_Rekognition_Custom_Labels_and_R.md

 ## 1  0.765      0.65    0.703
 ```

-Interestingly, the model performance metrics we just calculated based on the individual bounding box predictions DO NOT match the model performance metrics calculated by Rekognition Custom Labels calculated which we extracted from the evaluation results summary file at the beginning of this section.
+Interestingly, the model performance metrics we just calculated based on the individual bounding box predictions DO NOT match the model performance metrics calculated by Rekognition Custom Labels which we extracted from the evaluation results summary file at the beginning of this section.
 By comparison, the model performance metrics calculated by Rekognition Custom Labels seem to underestimate the true model performance.

 ## Step 7: Deploy your model